 In that case, you might consider shifting part of your short-term allocation to an ultra-short- or short-term bond fund.
 Or, if you prefer to invest through individual issues, you may want to build a ladder of bonds or CDs with sequential maturity dates—for example, holding equal amounts in securities with 6-, 12-, 24-, and 36-month maturities.

-"Despite low levels of absolute yields, the yield curve—which shows the difference between long- and short-term interest rates—is still moderately steep," says Richard Carter, Fidelity vice president of Fixed Income Brokerage Product.
-"This means that a six-month Treasury bill offered a 0.08% yield, a two-year Treasury note yielded 0.23%, and a two-year CD yielded as much as 0.55%.2 That is a significant differential.
-Providing that you are comfortable with the staging of your maturities and have enough cash on hand to meet your needs, you can allow the investments to mature at par, and not concern yourself with day-to-day price and valuation changes."
+"Despite low levels of absolute yields, the yield curve—which shows the difference between long- and short-term interest rates—is still moderately steep," says Richard Carter, Fidelity vice president of fixed income products and services.
+"This means that a six-month Treasury bill offered a 0.09% yield, a two-year Treasury note yielded 0.63%, and the three-year Treasury note as much as 1.08%.2 That is a significant differential.
+Providing that you are comfortable with the staging of your maturities, have enough cash on hand to meet your needs, and invest in high quality credits, you can allow the investments to mature at par (the face value of a bond), and not concern yourself with day-to-day price and valuation changes."